Mumbai: Are those ugly lights on trees a public risk?

 Civic activist Anil Galgali said, "The BMC is playing with the environment.
 By putting lights on trees, they have decided to kill the trees and make sure birds suffer.
 Now they have decided to put human lives in danger with these open wires."

-Live wires hanging on trees decorated with lighting by the BMC between Teachers Colony and Government Colony junction

-“Is the BMC sure that these wires can’t fall on roads and footpaths due to strong winds during the monsoon,” asked Sanjay Gurav, another activist.
-“Has the BMC conducted any audit of the trees before putting the lights on them?
+"Is the BMC sure that these wires can't fall on roads and footpaths with the speedy winds during the monsoon?" questioned Sanjay Gurav, another activist.
+"Has the BMC conducted any audit of the trees before putting the lights on them?
 There are hundreds of incidents of tree falls in the city.
-Why is the BMC taking risks for beautification?”
+Why is the BMC taking risks for beautification?"
 Gurav added.

 "The BMC should ensure that whatever lighting is there, it will be properly insulated and not be harmful to citizens," emphasised Gurav.